artinte/deep-learning/README.md

 ```
 class torch.nn.Conv2d(in_channels, out_channels, kernel_size, stride=1,
-    padding=0, dilation=1, groups=1, bias=True, padding_mode='zeros', device=None, dtype=None)
+    padding=0, dilation=1, groups=1, bias=True,
+    padding_mode='zeros', device=None, dtype=None)
 ```

 Applies a 2D convolution over an input signal composed of several input planes.

 3.2 [AlexNet](https://artinte.github.io/deep-learning/alex_net.html)

 We trained a large, deep convolutional neural network to classify the 1.3 million high-resolution images in the LSVRC-2010 ImageNet training set into the 1000 different classes.
+On the test data, we achieved top-1 and top-5 error rates of 37.5% and 17.0% which is considerably better than the previous state-of-the-art.

+The neural network, which has 60 million parameters and 650,000 neurons, consists of five convolutional layers, some of which are followed by max-pooling layers, and three fully-connected layers with a final 1000-way softmax.

 3.3 [ResNet](https://artinte.github.io/deep-learning/res_net.html)